top of page

 “Not surprised.
 Can I be honest with you, brother?”

-“I guess,” Dalton said.
-His lips formed a straight line.
+Dalton's lips formed a straight line.
+“I guess.”
 He gritted his teeth and readied for the criticism.
 It usually came after a question like that.

 “You’ve spent your whole life trying to get a smile from God, haven’t you?”